-Those ten months were not easy for Kim, but she experienced life.
+Those ten months were not easy for Kim, but she experienced life abundantly.
 She experienced a relationship with God that sustained her and gave her a quality of life in the midst of her suffering that could only be explained as God's life within her.
+And then on Oct.
+26, 2000, Kim died, but she didn't really die.
+She went from life on this earth to eternal life in God's presence.
+She experienced all of this because of Jesus.
+Jesus came into this world to bring life.

-Jesus came to bring life.
 Jesus came to bring an abundant life for all of us, not just in theory, but in real and practical ways; when things are good and when things are hard.
 Jesus alone is the source of this life.
-There's no other door.
 And the only way we can experience this life is through believing in Jesus.